Tom McEvoy: Early life

 McEvoy was born and raised in Michigan.
-He was an accountant, but after he was laid off from his job, he took up poker full-time in 1978.
-He first learned to play poker when he was five years old and would regularly get in trouble for playing it in grade school.
+He worked as an accountant, but after being laid off, he began playing poker full-time in 1978.
+He first learned the game at the age of five and often got in trouble for playing it during grade school.

 Poker career

 McEvoy's first cash in the World Series of Poker (WSOP) came in 1982 when he finished 6th in the $1,000 Razz event.
 He won his first WSOP bracelets the following year winning the $1,000 Limit Hold'em event, defeating Irish professional poker player Donnacha O'Dea heads-up to win the tournament, and later winning the 1983 WSOP Main Event.
 He was the first Main Event winner to earn his buy-in through a single table satellite tournament.
 His 7 1/2 hour long heads-up matchup with Rod Peate was the longest heads-up battle in WSOP history before being surpassed at the 2006 WSOP during the $50,000 H.O.R.S.E. by Chip Reese and Andy Bloch.

 Since his two bracelet wins in 1983, McEvoy has gone on to win two additional WSOP bracelets.
 He won the Razz tournament in 1986, defeating Alma McClelland, and a Limit Omaha tournament in 1992, defeating 1986 WSOP Main Event champion Berry Johnston.
 Having played in 36 WSOP Main Events, he has cashed in the Main Event three additional times since 1983 finishing 371st for $34,636 in the 2006 WSOP, 644th for $18,714 in the 2016 WSOP and 430th for $29,625 in the 2018 WSOP.

-In March 2006, McEvoy won the third ever Professional Poker Tour event beating a field of pros-only at the Bay 101 casino.
+In March 2005, McEvoy won the third ever Professional Poker Tour event beating a field of pros-only at the Bay 101 casino.
 He defeated a final table that included fellow WSOP bracelet winners, Toto Leonidas and Hoyt Corkins.